Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 🏔 Additional peaks to add to this section

-You can climb the Balandrau peak (2.584 m) when hiking this section.
+You can climb Balandrau Peak (2.584 m) when hiking this section.
 If you do so, add 2 h 30 min to the total section time.

 🍿 Our tip